Judge denies new trial for Roger Stone

 In her testimony, the forewoman — whose name has been widely reported but was not disclosed in court — said she was thinking only about Stone when she filled out the questionnaire, not about his association with Trump.

-Stone was sentenced in February to three and a third years in prison but was allowed to remain free on bail while the judge considered his motion for a new trial.
+Stone was sentenced in February to 3-1/3 years in prison but was allowed to remain free on bail while the judge considered his motion for a new trial.
 His lawyers will almost certainly appeal his conviction and ask that he be allowed to remain out while the case is on appeal.